N0SliW/cambermast-website/workflow-docs/readme.md

 Go to the root of your repo and to the main line (main, master, prod, etc.).
 1. Create a .github/scripts folder and copy trigger-github-pages-rebuild.sh into that folder.
 2. Create a .github/workflows folder and copy trigger-github-pages-rebuild.yml into that folder.
-3. On your local machine, go to the .github/scripts folder and type `git add --chmod=+x trigger-github-pages-rebuild.sh`.
-Commit the file and sync to GitHub.
+3. On your local machine, go to the .github/scripts folder and type `chmod +x trigger-github-pages-rebuild.sh`.
+See note below.
+4. Commit changes and push to GitHub.

+Note: the chmod provided was for MacOS/ZSH.
+If the workflow does not run because of a permissions issue, try:
+`git add --chmod=+x trigger-github-pages-rebuild.sh`

 You can modify the .yml file's CRON job to run as you like.
 You can also trigger the workflow manually on GitHub by going to your repo->actions->Trigger GitHub Pages Rebuild->Run Workflow->Run Workflow.